hgouraud/gwtolatex/README.txt

 Make distrib will create a folder "gw2l_dist" containing the necessary components.
 Copy or move this folder into your bases folder.
-Create a folder "livres" containing the main famili description file "Family.txt", and a folder Family-inputs containng possible supplemental files associated to <x Input file> commands that may appear in Family.txt.
+Create a folder "livres" containing the main family description file "Family.txt", and a folder Family-inputs containng possible supplemental files associated to <x Input file> commands that may appear in Family.txt.